 The full article can be seen on Facebook here:

 Borders has officially been ported to mobile!
 Surprisingly it only took one evening!
 It is currently available on the Google Play Store for Android.
 We may release it on iOS if the response on Android is positive enough!

 Anyone that buys the paid-for version will receive special bonus content!

 Proceeds go towards the traveling art installation found here.

 This year was my first year attending PAX East as an exhibitor.
 I have to say the experience was incredible.
 Getting to meet so many other talented developers was simply incredible.
-On top of that I got to wear a pretty sick getup.
-While there I helped Computerlunch, the company I’ve been working for as a developer for the last few months, to advertise their upcoming game Mama Hawk.
+On top of that, I got to wear a fun getup.
+While there, I helped Computerlunch, the company I’ve been working for as a developer for the last few months, to advertise their upcoming game Mama Hawk.
 It is best described as a game about motherly love and killing animals.
 It is set for release on Mother’s Day 2017 and is slated to feature a full mission system, online leaderboard, and arcade mode.

 Check it out here